Conflict in the Tigray area displaced millions of people.

 A Humanitarian Crisis

 Over 500,000 internally displaced people have been living in schools and churches.
 Most of them are sharing sleeping mats or sleeping on the floor.
-There are not enough blankets either.

 Cases of abuse and gender-based violence are increasingly being reported, leading women and girls to seek protection in fear of retaliation.